OSC/ood-documentation/develop/_sources/reference/commands/nginx-stage/commands/app-list.rst.txt

 Examples
 --------

-To list all the deployed app configs:
+To list all the deployed app configurations:

 .. code-block:: sh

    sudo nginx_stage app_list

-This will return the paths to all the deployed app configs.
+This will return the paths to all the deployed app configurations.